Loafers56/Python_Capstone_StudentDataAnalyzer/README.md

 ## Overview
-This program analyzes data about students which can be input You can check the average, highest score, lowest score, letter grades, and the average letter grade
+This program analyzes data about students which can be input You can check the average, highest score, lowest score, letter grades, and the average letter grade Create histograms, add student info, and save info to file
 ## Features
 This program contains functions that finds the average, highest score, lowest score, converts scores to letter grades,